 with the belief that these suggested steps, tools, and methods will provide a pretty valuable starting point for MOST lean journeys.

 The road to lean maturity goes something like this...

-- Select the most promising tools and methods, and use the PDCA scientific method to experiment with applying them to your situation
+and then use the PDCA scientific method to experiment with applying them to your situation

-Throughout this web site, you will find many training videos, and many links to suggested readings and resources for additional learning.
-If you appreciate our free on-line training, you can support us by buying your books through these links to Amazon.com.
+Throughout this website, you will find many training videos, and many links to suggested readings and resources for additional learning.

 Links to videos and suggested readings for some of the most popular topics:

 "A bad system beats a good person every time."

 ~ W. Edwards Deming

 In the days of the Roman empire, a common saying was...

 Similarly, no matter where you start your lean journey, all roads should lead to the lean principles that underlie all lean tools.